-Dr. Abe Fingerhut received his medical degree from the University of Paris in 1971.
-Dr. Fingerhut is author or co-author of more than 700 articles or book chapters in peer-reviewed journals and major textbooks and has participated as speaker, chairman, or organizer in more than 950 National and International meetings.
+Prof. Abe Fingerhut received his medical degree from the University of Paris in 1971.
+Prof. Fingerhut is author or co-author of more than 700 articles or book chapters in peer-reviewed journals and major textbooks and has participated as speaker, chairman, or organizer in more than 950 National and International meetings.
 His current research involves the potential role of indocyanine green fluorescent techniques in the prevention of bile-duct injury during laparoscopic cholecystectomy and intraoperative detection of vascular insufficiency for gastro-intestinal operations with anastomoses.

 Laparoscopic surgery for achalasia and other primary esophageal motility disorders (PEMD)—indications, preoperative investigations and patient’s selection

 Updates in laparoscopic surgery for perforated peptic ulcer disease: state of the art and future perspectives

 Minimally invasive surgery for submucosal benign esophageal tumors: indications, preoperative investigations, patient selection, and clinical outcomes